MaCTG: Multi-Agent Collaborative Thought Graph for Automatic Programming: Evaluation

+To validate MaCTG’s ability for auto-programming , we compiled a test set of image-processing-related projects named BCVPP (Basic Computer Vision Python Programming).
+The primary objective of our project is to apply MaCTG to auto-programming in medical image processing, where precise and efficient code generation is essential for clinical applications~\footnote{While our initial focus is on medical imaging, the MaCTG framework is designed to be adaptable, allowing it to be extended to general-purpose code generation across various domains.}.
+At this stage, we have selected the natural image processing domain as a case study due to the availability of publicly accessible coding questions and templates with OpenCV, enabling reproducible and comparative assessments.

 BCVPP focuses on fundamental Python image processing projects, specifically within the scope of classical image algorithms.
 The dataset comprises a total of 90 projects, which are divided into 30 simple projects, 50 medium projects, and 10 hard projects.

-Below are some sample projects of different categories inside BCVPP: \begin{itemize} \item \textbf{Simple:} Given an input image ("./test\_image.png"), do 2 pyramid scalings on it, one upscaling and one downscaling.
+Below are some sample projects of categories inside BCVPP: \begin{itemize} \item \textbf{Simple:} Given an input image ("./test\_image.png"), do 2 pyramid scalings on it, one upscaling and one downscaling.
 Save the resulting images as "upscaled.png" and "downscaled.png". \item \textbf{Medium:} Given an image ("./test\_image.png"), apply a sharpening filter of the following values: [[0, -1, 0], [-1, 5, -1], [0, -1, 0]].
 Then apply a 5x5 Gaussian filter with sigmax=5 (using GaussianBlur).
 Save the resulting image as "sharpened\_gaussian\_image.png". \item \textbf{Hard:} Given an input image ("./texture\_icon.jpg"), apply texture synthesizing using Efros\_Leung algorithm to expand the image to 128x128 pixels.
 Save the result as "texture\_synthesized.png".
 Set np.random.seed to 0 before starting the algorithm. \end{itemize}